WinVector/rquery/README.md

 -   `extend()`.
 Extend adds derived columns to a relation table.
 With a sufficiently powerful `SQL` provider this includes ordered and partitioned window functions.
 This sort of operator can eventually encompass all of a ["grouped ordered apply" methodology](http://www.win-vector.com/blog/2016/12/organize-your-data-manipulation-in-terms-of-grouped-ordered-apply/).
 -   `project()`.
 Project is usually portrayed as the equivalent to column selection.
 In our opinion the original relational nature of the operator is best captured by moving `SQL`'s "`GROUP BY`" aggregation functionality to this operator.
 -   `natural_join()`.
-This is the relational join operator, using all common columns as the equi-join condition.
+This a specialized relational join operator, using all common columns as the equi-join condition.
+The next operator to add would definitely be `theta-join` as that adds a lot more expressiveness to the grammar.
+-   `theta_join()`.
+This is the relational join operator, insisting on distinct columns but allowing an arbitrary matching condition.
 The next operator to add would definitely be `theta-join` as that adds a lot more expressiveness to the grammar.
 -   `select_rows()`.
 This is Codd's relational row selection.
 Obviously `select` alone is an over-used and now ambiguous term (it is the "doit" verb in `SQL` and the *column* selector in `dplyr`).

 The primary non-relational (traditional `SQL`) operators are: